ayushsinha487/OnChain-Wordle/Readme.md

-# CryptoWordQuest Game
+# OnChain Wordle

-Welcome to the CryptoWordQuest game!
+Welcome to the OnChain Wordle!
 This game is fully decentralized and runs on the  blockchain.
 Players take turns guessing a 5-letter word, and the contract provides feedback on each guess, helping players refine their attempts.

 ## Features